 Our approach for dealing with multiple BNE builds on a related idea.
-Instead of focusing on states where the model only permits a unique equilibrium, we focus on a set of states where the observed choice probabilities is rationalized by a unique BNE.
-This set can include both states where the model admits a unique BNE only, and states where multiple equilibria are possible but where the agents in the data always choose the same BNE.
-We identify such states without parametric restrictions on primitives and without equilibrium selection assumptions.
-Applying our excluded regressor assumptions to this set of states then helps identify the model nonparametrically.
+Instead of focusing on states where the model only permits a unique equilibrium, we focus on a set of states where the observed choice probabilities are rationalized by a unique BNE.
+This set can include both states